OfficeDev/hands-on-labs/O3653/O3653-3 OneDrive Files in Graph/QuickStartLab.md

    3. Now that you are signed in to your application, exercise 1 is complete!
    4. Make sure to stop debugging before continuing to exercise 2.

-## Exercise 2: Access OneDrive for Business files through Microsoft Graph SDK
+## Exercise 2: Access OneDrive for Business files through Microsoft Graph

-In this exercise, you will build on exercise 1 to connect to the Microsoft Graph SDK and perform CRUD operations associated with the files in OneDrive for Business or OneDrive.
+In this exercise, you will build on exercise 1 to connect to the Microsoft Graph and perform CRUD operations associated with the files in OneDrive for Business or OneDrive.

-### Create the files controller and use the Graph SDK
+### Create the Files controller and use the Microsoft Graph

 1. Add a reference to the Microsoft Graph SDK to your project.
   1. In the **Solution Explorer**, right-click the **GraphFilesWeb** project and select **Manage NuGet Packages...**.
   2. Click **Browse** and search for **Microsoft.Graph**.
-  3. Select the Microsoft Graph SDK and click **Install**.
+  3. Select **Microsoft Graph Client Library** and click **Install**.
-  4. Click **I Accept** when prompted to accept the license agreement for the Microsoft Graph SDK.
+  4. Review the terms and click **I Accept** when prompted with the license agreement.

 2. Create a new controller to process the requests for files and send them to Graph API.
   1. Find the **Controllers** folder under **GraphFilesWeb**, right-click it and select **Add** then **Controller**.